The Vigilante: Production

-The Vigilante was originally a comic book character whose first appearance was in Action Comics (Issue #42, November 1941).
+The Vigilante was originally a comic book character whose first appearance was in Action Comics (issue #42, November 1941).
 He was a singing-cowboy radio performer who doubled as a motorcycle-riding crime-fighter along with a pre-teen Chinese boy, Stuff the Chinatown Kid.

 In the serial version, Stuff became a white, draft-age sidekick played by George Offerman Jr. Ralph Byrd was cast as the Vigilante.
-Director Wallace Fox makes a cameo appearance as the director filming Greg Sanders' movie at George Pierce's ranch.
+Director Wallace Fox makes a cameo appearance as the director filming Greg Sanders' film at George Pierce's ranch.